-Key features of the proposed Columbus Part II Plan include:
+Key features of the recommended Columbus Part II Plan include:

-- A total Part II Plan area of approximately 557 hectares (1,377 ac.); - A total Part II Plan developable area of approximately 369 gross hectares (911.8 gross ac.); - The delineation of a Columbus Special Policy Area, which is approximately 48 gross hectares (118.6 gross ac.) in size.
-The Columbus Special Policy Area will regulate development in a manner that is sensitive to and complementary to the existing Columbus community, taking into consideration land use compatibility, scale of development and urban design; - Predominately Low Density Residential development and Natural Heritage System components abutting the Columbus Special Policy Area; - A proposed Community Park which is approximately 12 hectares (29.7 ac.) in size and located in the northeast quadrant of the Part II Planning Area, north of Columbus Road East, east of a proposed north-south Type 'C' Arterial Road located approximately midway between Simcoe Street North and Ritson Road North; - Six proposed Neighbourhood Parks ranging from 2.1 hectares (5.2 ac.) to 4.1 hectares (10.1 ac.) in size, generally located adjacent to school sites; - Three Mixed Use Nodes abutting existing and proposed arterial and collector roads, generally located as follows: - In the vicinity of the intersection of Grass Grove Lane and Columbus Road East, east of Simcoe Street North; - On the north side of Columbus Road West, west of Simcoe Street North; and, - On the east side of Simcoe Street North, south of Howden Road East: - Eight proposed elementary schools; - Three proposed secondary schools;
+- A total Part II Plan area of approximately 557 hectares (1,376.3 ac.); - A total Part II Plan developable area of approximately 369 gross hectares (911.8 gross ac.); - The delineation of a Columbus Special Policy Area, which is approximately 48 gross hectares (118.6 gross ac.) in size.
+The Columbus Special Policy Area will regulate development in a manner that is sensitive to and complementary to the existing Columbus community, taking into consideration land use compatibility, scale of development and urban design; - Predominately Low Density Residential development and Natural Heritage System components abutting the Columbus Special Policy Area; - A Community Park which is approximately 8.5 hectares (21.0 ac.) in size and located in the northeast quadrant of the Columbus Part II Planning Area, north of Columbus Road East, east of a proposed north-south Type "C" arterial road located approximately midway between Simcoe Street North and Ritson Road North; - Six Neighbourhood Parks, all of which are 2.0 hectares (4.9 ac.) in size, generally located adjacent to school sites; - Three Mixed Use Nodes abutting existing and proposed arterial and collector roads, generally located as follows: - In the vicinity of the intersection of Grass Grove Lane and Columbus Road East, east of Simcoe Street North;